Is Tea Tree Oil Really The Best At-Home Treatment For Razor Bumps?

 As much as its benefits make sense for razor-bump treatment, tea tree oil is potent.
 So, while it may work for some people, the experts still urge caution.
 "Tea tree oil can cause both irritant and allergic reactions," warns dermatologist Hadley King, M.D.

 Applying too much or too high of a concentration could end in disaster, which is why it's suggested to dilute the oil or use it as just one ingredient within a formulation to lessen the probability of a skin reaction.
 "If you choose to it, use it sparingly and only on the inflamed area.
-I commonly combine tea tree oil with other hydrating oils, like Ghost Democracy Soft Glow Facial Oil, to help protect and moisturize the skin," says Dr. Zeichner.
+I commonly combine tea tree oil with other hydrating oils," says Dr. Zeichner.

 Advertisement